-If you have been denied the fair pay you deserve or are involved in an overtime dispute with your employer, please call Lewis Kuhn Swan PC today at 719-694-3000 to speak with an experienced attorney.
+If you have been denied the fair pay you deserve or are involved in an overtime dispute with your employer, please call Leventhal Lewis today at 719-694-3000 to speak with our office.
 We help clients from Colorado Springs, Pueblo, Castle Rock, and throughout the state.

 On this page, we discuss a number of topics related to overtime disputes, including: